mchandra/particle_integration/README.md

 > **Note:**
 > -  Input parameters for the both **field_diagnostics.py** and **interpolator_diagnostics.py**  collectively can be edited in **params.py**.
 Users can modify dimensions of spatial domain taken (Lx and Ly), speed of light (c=1 by default) and number of ghost cells (ghost_cells).
 The file also contains some user defined functions.

 ### How to use fields_diagnostics.py:

+Clone the github branch and navigate into the folder created.
+Create folders named **Ex, Ey, Ez, Bx, By, Bz and div** inside this folder.

 The **unit tests** that can be performed with field_diagnostics.py